XeonXE534/Kitsunari/docs/backend.md

 ## Caching & Behavior

 * **Episode caching:** Fetched episodes are stored in `_episodes_cache`.
-* **Lazy fetch:** First call to `get_episodes` spawns a background thread to fetch all episodes while returning immediately.
-* **Fetch concurrency:** Only one fetch thread runs per anime at a time; repeated calls return cached results or empty list until fetch finishes.
+* **Fetch behavior:** `get_episodes` is synchronous and will block until all episodes are fetched from the provider.
+Subsequent calls return cached episodes.
-* Fully synchronous API, safe for Textual frontends.
+* Fully synchronous backend.
-* Optimized for huge anime lists like One Piece without freezing the UI.

 ---

 ## Notes

-* No logging in this version; completely silent backend.
+* No logging in this version
 * Designed to gracefully handle missing or malformed data from the provider.
 * Simple caching reduces repeated API calls but still hits the provider if uncached.
 * Stable, fast-ish, and minimal—won’t crash for massive anime series.